Wyatt-James/DaedalusX64-3DS/README.md

 To install Daedalus to your 3DS, download the latest release from the Releases page: https://github.com/MasterFeizz/daedalusX64-3DS/releases

 Next, extract the data.zip to the root of your sd card.
 Place your ROM files in sdmc:/3ds/DaedalusX64/Roms/ and they will automatically appear in Daedalus.

+### Compiling from Source on Windows

+The simplest way to build Daedalus from source is with the provided Dockerfile.
+See [this](/BUILD_DOCKER_WSL2.md) guide.

+If you do not wish to use Docker, see [this](/BUILD_WSL2.md) guide.

+## Compiling from Source on Linux

+The Docker workflow has not been tested on native Linux, but it should work.
+See [this](/BUILD_DOCKER_WSL2.md) guide and adapt to your native Linux installation.

+If you do not wish to use Docker, see [this](/BUILD_UBUNTU.md) guide.

 ## Credits

 - cmf028: Major contributer of the ARM DynaRec code